trigger-corp/Forge-Documentation/source/chrome/index.rst

 Forge and Browser Add-ons
 ======================================================

-WebMynd's platform enables you to easily and quickly write add-ons that run on multiple different browsers.
-With the WebMynd platform:
+The Forge platform enables you to easily and quickly write add-ons that run on multiple different browsers.
+With Forge:

 * you are able to modify the behavior or appearance of any web page using :ref:`"content scripts"<extension-concept-content-scripts>`
 * you can have long-running :ref:`"background processes"<extension-concept-background>` which co-ordinate behaviour across your whole app